EQ Bank Card Agreement

 We may change the terms and conditions of this Consent from time to time by providing you with notice of change through electronic or paper delivery.
-You agree that your subsequent use of our services means you agree to and accept the revised terms and conditions.
+You agree that your subsequent use of our products and services means you agree to and accept the revised terms and conditions.

 (h) Limitation of Liability (related to electronic delivery of documents)

 You agree that your notifications and delivery of Documents electronically may be delayed, not delivered, or inaccurate due to a variety of factors, including technical problems.
 To the extent permitted by the laws of Ontario and the laws of Canada, we

 will not be liable for any direct or indirect damages arising out of your use or inability to use the notifications and Documents, regardless of the cause, including negligence, even if we are advised of the possibility of such damages.
 For fax and